GBHyland/Automate-Custom-UI/Day1-Scripting-in-Automate.md

     }
 }
 ```
-4. Above the helper function, write the conditional logic script to call the function.
+4. Above the helper function, write the conditional logic Javascript to call the function.
 5. Save.

 > [!IMPORTANT]